perfahlen/AzureMapsRestServices/README.md

 - Traffic services

 ## Exceptions
-Exception is captures by the library and if any exceptions captured it will be return in the __Error__ proprty in the returned object.
+Exception is captures by the library and if any exceptions captured it will be return in the __Error__ property in the returned object.
 See example below.

 ## Example
 Search address example